Krish-Chandra/DL/README.md

 ####App specific:

-- Allowing multiple authors and categories for a book
+- Allowing multiple authors and categories for a book (implemented in versions 2 and 3)
 - Role-based access control is a manual process
 	- Need an interface to automate this process
+		- Version 3 implements db based RBAC using srbac extension
+		- Users of the Admin role can use the rbac component to create roles, tasks, operations and assign them to users
+			- The app will automatically display the appropriate menu items based on these assignments
+				- No need to add code in main.php view file to display various menu items
+				- No need to add access control filters in controller classes to allow/deny access to actions
 - Concurrency support

 ####Yii specific:

-- Caching
+- Caching (implemented in versions 2 and 3)
 - Security
 - i18n
-- Search
+- Search (implemented in version 3)

 ####Software Requirements: